Ocean Noise

 Whales, dolphins, and porpoises have evolved alongside all other marine species in an underwater world filled with natural sound.
 The world they evolved to exist in was not one of unnatural, anthropogenic sound sources.
 It is critical for us to recognize that modern human activities and the sounds that pollute the underwater soundscape as a result did not evolve in the same evolutionary timesteps as all other natural sound sources.
 As we understand it, the effects of noise pollution on marine mammals are far reaching and can be detrimental to their communication, reproduction, navigation, foraging, and physical health.

-Explicit threats to whales in British Columbia from anthropogenic sound sources are largely related to vessel noise.
-As a vessel moves through the water, the majority of the sound that is created comes from its propeller.
 As the propeller spins, it creates bubbles.
 As the bubbles drop below the ambient pressure of the water, they burst and create a phenomenal amount of sound.
 The faster a propeller is spinning, the greater the pressure drop the bubbles will experience, and they will burst with greater force and create a louder sound.
 This is all additionally occurring over a wide range of frequencies, and means that one boat has the ability to flood its entire immediate soundscape with noise.
 This will decrease the distance any given whale is able to send its own acoustic signals (be it through echolocation or other call types) and behaviourally translates to more time expended travelling than actively foraging, and decreases the distance pods are able to maintain acoustic contact.

-We at the North Coast Cetacean Society are dedicated to studying the elusive lives of whales and protecting their needs for continued quality of life along British Columbia’s coast.
-A key part of these efforts and our research is passively acoustically monitoring whale presence and habitat use of the marine soundscapes in the southern, central, and northern reaches of the province.
-Through collaborative efforts like the BC Coast-Wide Hydrophone Network we are collecting invaluable acoustic data to determine baseline ambient noise levels up and down the coast of British Columbia with the ultimate goal of using this information to inform conservation policy, identify areas of acoustic concern, and monitor changes to the acoustic landscape in the wake of new shipping routes or vessel activity.
+Through collaborative efforts like the BC Hydrophone Network (BCHN) we are collecting invaluable acoustic data to determine baseline ambient noise levels up and down the coast of British Columbia with the ultimate goal of using this information to inform conservation policy, identify areas of acoustic concern, and monitor changes to the acoustic landscape in the wake of new shipping routes or vessel activity.